 Currently, the most widely used and trusted CFW is Luma, developed in part by AuroraWright.
 However, CFW is only half the story.
 CFW is loaded beside the original firmware by a custom bootloader, called boot9strap. boot9strap (or b9s) allows the running of unofficial code and payloads, and gives us access to load CFW beside the original firmware.
 For more information on the finer points of this, see the "what?" section.

 Most developers who develop unofficial applications do so for use on CFW, as CFW is more powerful, readily available (these days) and stable.
 Homebrew has less system access, and is generally less useful.

 FBI is an important application to have.
 FBI is an app that can install other applications to your hacked system.
 Thanks to Luma, it doesn't worry about signature checks.
-FBI needs to be installed twice: first via homebrew access, and then using that homebrew FBI to install the CFW version of FBI.
+FBI cannot work without CFW and needs to be run once, then installed once: first run via Rosalina homebrew access, and then using that "homebrew FBI" to install the CFW version of FBI.

 godmode9 is technically a payload, not an application.
 Payloads are loaded before any of the other firmware is loaded, and so do not have the arm9 processor telling them what they can and cannot do. godmode9 is a full featured file explorer and manager, and the fact it runs as a payload means it can change anything about any file on your system, up to and including wiping the NAND (do not do this).
 On a positive note it can also make a backup of your NAND, your console specific encryption data, any cartridge games you have (see my page on piracy), and do things like restore your NAND backup to fix broken things.